sudara/pamplejuce/README.md

 That means the easiest thing to do is click "[Use this template](https://github.com/sudara/pamplejuce/generate)" here or at the top of the page to get your own repo with all the code here.

-For an example of a plugin that uses this repo, check out [Load Monster!](https://github.com/sudara/load_monster_plugin).

-After you've created a new repo from the template, you have a checklist of things to do to customize for your project:
+After you've created a new repo from the template, you have a checklist of things to do to customize for your project.

 * [ ] `git clone` your new repo (if you make it private, see the warning below about GitHub Actions minutes)